Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ## Classes and Functions

 ### Functions
-* A function can be defined to perform some operation/task on some data/variables/sequences, it can or cannot return something (in Python, None is returned by default).
+* A function can be defined to perform some operation/task on some data/variables/sequences, it can/can't have paramerters, it can/cannot return something (in Python, None is returned by default if not defined).
 * Functions in python are first class which means they behave just like an object, they can be stored as vairable or passed as argument to other functions.
 * [Quick] Parameters vs arguments: Parameters are the ones which are defined in function defination, arguments are passed when function is called.
 * Functions support Packing and Unpacking varaibles into tuple/dict, Packing is when we pass more than number of defined variables to a function.
 It is used when we are not sure of number of arguments/want to pass some extra, they should always be the last parameters in function(or they'll contain all the values).
 Unpacking is when a list/tuple/dict is passed which then unpacks as arguments to a function.
 Now passing tuple/list can be done with * (which are called passing args) and passing dict requires ** (which are called passing kwargs), follwed by seqeunce's name.
 Eg \*my_tuple and \*\*my_dict.